traveltime-dev/traveltime-python-sdk/README.md

   arrival_time.
 * transportation: Union - Transportation mode and related parameters.
 * travel_time: int - Maximum journey time (in seconds).
 Maximum value is 14400.
 Default value is 3600.
-* properties: List[Property] - Properties to be returned about the postcodes.
+* properties: List[Property] - Properties to be returned about the points.
 Default value is travel_time.
 * range: FullRange - When enabled, range adds an arrival window to the arrival time, and results are returned for any journeys that arrive during this window.